mbodm/WAUZ/README.md

 You can choose between self-contained and framework-dependent .NET application builds, when downloading a release.
 You can find more information about that topic on the [Releases](https://github.com/mbodm/wauz/releases) page.

 WAUZ is just a typical ".exe" file Windows application.
-Just download the newest release, from the releases page, unzip and run it.
+Just download the newest release, unzip and run it.
 That´s it.
 No installer, setup or something like that.

 ### Notes
 - When `wingetupd.exe` starts, it creates a log file named "wingetupd.log" in the same folder.